MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/image-recognition-screen-resolution.md

 The new resolution has to be the same as the source machine from which the image was captured.
 To find the resolution of the source machine, use a temporary **Get screen resolution** action or check the Windows display settings.

 > [!NOTE]
-> There isn't a direct way to adjust DPI scaling through Power Automate Dekstop, so ensure that the scaling stays the same among the screens.
+> Before using image recognition, ensure that DPI scaling stays the same among the screens.
+The use of varying DPI scalings may cause the flow to fail.

 ![The Set screen resolution action.](media/image-recognition-screen-resolution/set-screen-resolution.png)